-As we head into the midnight countdown that lets us finally say goodbye to the last year, one of the main things that’s floating through our heads to accomplish before the clock runs out on the complicated, difficult and deeply stressful year of 2020 is putting together a list of personal resolutions.
+As we head into the midnight countdown that lets us finally say goodbye to the last year, one of the main things that’s floating through our heads to accomplish before the clock runs out on the complicated, difficult and deeply stressful year we’re putting behind us is putting together a list of personal resolutions.
 That to-do list of goals may include all of the things we didn’t get to do over the past 365 days or didn’t do to our full potential.

-While drafting up resolutions for 2021 may seem like the popular thing to do, it’s actually pretty unhealthy.
+While drafting up resolutions for the new year may seem like the popular thing to do, it’s actually pretty unhealthy.
 Wondering why?
 These three experts share why New Year’s resolutions are a waste of time and what you should do instead if you’re looking to get fit, find love and just be kind to yourself.

 When we’re jotting down our list of resolutions, oftentimes, it can feel like a grocery list of promises that are almost impossible to measure or hold ourselves accountable for.
 We want to fall in love this year, but there’s no explanation of how we’re going to do that.
 Losing weight is a popular one, so we might make a resolution to hit the gym more (but not say how much more) or be healthy (without detailing what that actually means).
 Amy Gorin, registered dietitian nutritionist and owner of Amy Gorin Nutrition in Jersey City, New Jersey, advises that when it comes to health, you should make resolutions with actions attached to them.